 DEIMOS camera tractor and trailer at the WMKO site.
 For example, during the First Quarter Baseline Monitoring session, a new camera device was added to the Keck Observatory (WMKO).
 The device, called the Deep Imaging Multi-Object Spectrograph (DEIMOS), was transported to the WMKO site on February 16, 2002.
-The tractor and trailer were pressurewashed before advancing up the Wēkiu Bug Baseline Monitoring DISCUSSION Mauna Kea Access Road.
+Wēkiu Bug Baseline Monitoring DISCUSSION The tractor and trailer were pressurewashed before advancing up the Mauna Kea Access Road.
 The tractor and trailer were inspected for alien arthropods by a Pacific Analytics entomologist and found to be free of any signs of ants and spiders.
 During the Second Quarter Baseline Monitoring a truck sent to retrieve waste packaging products from the DEIMOS camera shipping container was inspected for non-indigenous arthropods.
 The truck had apparently been pressure-washed because the undercarriage was clean and free of any alien arthropods.
 Also during this period solid trash was removed from the WMKO site in this container.
 An inspection of the truck and trash container found them clean and free of any arthropods.

 Trash and debris are removed from the WMKO in covered waste containers.
 The WMKO septic tank was serviced during Baseline Monitoring in August.
-The process was watched, and it was observed that workers were careful to limit their activity to the immediate area of the septic tank opening.
+The process was monitored, and it was observed that workers were careful to limit their activity to the immediate area of the septic tank opening.
 The activity occurred at least seventy-five feet from the nearest Wēkiu bug habitat.

 Septic tank at WMKO is pumped periodically by septic tank professionals.
 The pumping truck was inspected and found to be very clean, and was free of alien arthropods and mud.
-No large trucks were observed at the WMKO during the November monitoring session.
-The site was free of loose trash and debris.
+Inspection of the WMKO site found the area free of loose trash and debris.
 Observatory vehicles parked near the WMKO were clean and free of mud and had no visible signs of alien arthropods.